 Rabobank Group ('Rabobank') comprises the local Rabobanks ('Members') in the Netherlands, the central cooperative Rabobank Nederland and other specialised subsidiaries.
 Together they form Rabobank Group.
 Rabobank Nederland advises the Members and assists them in the provision of their services.
-Rabobank Nederland also advises the Members and exercises delegated supervision on behalf of De Nederlandsche Bank (the Dutch Central Bank).
+Rabobank Nederland also advises the Members on behalf of De Nederlandsche Bank (the Dutch Central Bank).
 Rabobank's cooperative structure has several executive levels, each with its own duties and responsibilities.
-In terms of annual financial reporting, Rabobank Nederland exercises control over the local Rabobanks.

-The consolidated financial statements of Rabobank include the financial information of Rabobank Nederland and that of the Members and other group companies.
+In IFRS terms, Rabobank Nederland exercises control over the local Rabobanks.
+The consolidated financial statements of Rabobank include the financial information of Rabobank Nederland and that of the Members and the other group companies.